wyywwi/wyywwi.github.io.old/index.md

 </br>

-For some days, I have been thinking about build a personal page.
-However, I have nothing to put on it and to me the cloud servers are too expensive to afford.
-So I'm glad to find this free webpage service to put something here and share them to you.
+For some days, I have been thinking about building a personal page.
+However, I have nothing to put on it, and for me, the cloud servers are too expensive to afford.
+So I'm glad to find this free webpage service to put something here and share them with you.

 </br>